ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - I.e. it can be shown that no $\phi$ that maps into a finite-dimensional space will give you this kernel
     - We can *never* calculate $\phi(\bf{x})$ but the algorithm only needs us to calculate $k$ for different pairs of points
 - SVMs in practice
-  - There are theoretical results but we don't ocver them
+  - There are theoretical results but we don't cover them
   - However, in practice, cross-validation methods are commonly used
   - Example applications
     - Digit recognition